waggle-sensor/summer2023/Tiwari/AnaghaBlog.md

-# Anagha's Daily Work Blog
+# Anagha's Daily Work Blog!

 #### Here, I will write daily updates for the work done on the Waggle-Sensor project, specifically in understanding feasibility of Waggle sensors in anayzing traffic flow and concentration of ride-sharing vehicles through the streets of Chicago.